200106-uta-go/project-3/internal/backup/README.md

         │   └── service.yaml
         └── values.yaml
 ```
-The `charts` directory is where all charts generated using `kreate chart` will be located.
-Each folder underneath `charts`, will be a separate chart based on a unique `kreate` profile.
+The `charts` directory is where all charts generated using CreateChart will be located.
+Each folder underneath `charts`, will be a separate chart based on a unique kreate profile.
 If the program is run multiple times without editing the `name` value in `Chart.yaml`, the new deployment will overwrite any existing chart with the same name.

-Within each unique chart folder, the `deploy` folder will hold already-templated yaml files ready for deployment using [kubectl apply](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply).
+Within each unique chart folder, the `deploy` folder will hold already-templated .yaml files ready for deployment using [kubectl apply](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply).

 The `templates` folder will hold a copy of the templates stored in `/var/local/kreate` that are used to generate the templated yaml files in the `deploy` folder.
 These templates are for use with [Go text templating](https://golang.org/pkg/text/template/), and can be used directly with [Helm](https://v2.helm.sh/docs/) or expanded with more templated values.